aremmes/bwlogtools/README.md

-                        Extract calls exceeding thresholds -s, --span MINS       Time span for threshold count -w, --whitelist FILE  Use a whitelist configured in FILE -d, --days DAYS       When using whitelist, number of DAYS to keep an entry in the automatic whitelist (default 14)
+                        Extract calls exceeding thresholds -s, --span MINS       Time span for threshold count -w, --whitelist FILE  Use a whitelist configured in FILE -D, --days DAYS       When using whitelist, number of DAYS to keep an entry in the automatic whitelist (default 14)
 ```